bernatesquirol/tfm-docs/bayesian.md

 #### Real data

 We fitted the model with 20.000 samples for every timeline in the database.
-We generated an adaptation of the frequentist Kolmogorov-Smirnov test, to get a notion of distance and fitness to the real data.
+We generated an adaptation of the frequentist Kolmogorov-Smirnov test, to get a notion of fitness to the real data.
 That's where the `pvalue` in the examples $\text{E1-6}$ comes from.
 We compute different artificial datasets based on the model we found and average the `pvalue` of the KS-test between the artificial dataset and the sample.
+Let's explore some real timelines and see how the model perfoms.

 - binormal lambda! example & fix